-Over the past two years, NHC has laid the groundwork for a comprehensive Mould Remediation & Mitigation program.
+Since 2016, NHC has laid the groundwork for a comprehensive Mould Remediation & Mitigation program, undertaken assessments, and continues to implement remedial steps to prevent mold in its units.
 Mould condition assessments to collect statistically representative data on the level of mould impacts in NHC social housing stock have been completed in units constructed before and after 1980.
-In 2018, NHC provided comprehensive Mould Remediation Training to the LHOs in all 25 communities, with the aim of improving participants' understanding of mould: its root causes, identification and safe remediation practices.
-A total of 175 LHO staff participated in this training program.
+Since 2018, NHC has been providing Mould Remediation Training to the LHOs in all 25 communities, with the aim of improving participants' understanding of mould: its root causes, identification, and safe remediation practices.
+NHC continues to provide training and technical support to all LHOs to better enable practical and on-the-ground responses to mould issues.
+The training includes both practical fixes to mould-related problems as well the occupational health and safety requirements needed to safely undertake renovations.
 To date, NHC has completed a Root Cause Analysis, Problem Formulation and Data GAP Analysis and Air Monitoring and Mould Mitigation Options Analysis.
-Implementation is underway for a Pilot Test Program to test new building envelope and mechanical ventilation system designs to help prevent mould generation.